 TAD contracts with a third-party appraisal firm for certain appraisal assignments such as electric power plants, electric distribution systems, telecom systems, pipelines and oil and gas mineral accounts.
 Uniform Standards of Professional Appraisal Practices (USPAP) certification and biennial reappraisal plans are provided to TAD though the third-party appraisal firm.
-A copy of the vendor's 2023-2024 reappraisal plan is included in the addenda to the TAD report (See Appendix F).
+The current vendor's contract ends at the end of 2024 and the District will be considering bids for a new Page 51 of 162 contract.
+As reference, a copy of the current vendor's 2025-2026 reappraisal plan is included in the addenda to the TAD report (See Appendix F).
 Other utility accounts not handled by the third-party appraisal firm are worked by TAD appraisers.